THE LYNN AVOIDING LINE

 © 2024 National Library of Scotland

-Later maps indicate that the area at South Lynn has been more utilized for industrial sidings.
+Later maps indicate that the area at South Lynn had been more utilised for industrial sidings

 © 2024 National Library of Scotland